King Arthur Baking Co.’s Remarkable Digital Transformation

 Growing Health Consciousness

-However, attitudes toward health and nutrition began changing by mid-decade, spurred on by the release of Rachel Carson’s groundbreaking book, Silent Spring in 1962.
+However, by the middle of the decade, attitudes toward health and nutrition began to change, spurred on by the earlier release of Rachel Carson’s groundbreaking book, Silent Spring, in 1962.

-The book served as a wake-up call, shocking the public with revelations that pesticides like DDT weren’t the harmless sprays consumers had been led to believe.
-Rather, these chemicals were sneaking into the food chain—amassing in their bodies—wreaking havoc on both their health and the environment.
+The book was a wake-up call, shocking the public with revelations that pesticides like DDT weren’t the harmless sprays consumers had been led to believe.
+Rather, these chemicals were sneaking into the food chain—accumulating in their bodies—wreaking havoc on both their health and the environment.

-Many consumers eager for safer and more wholesome food choices over ultra-processed, chemical-laden options began to prioritize health and nutrition over convenience.
+Many consumers eager for safer, more wholesome food choices began to prioritize health and nutrition over convenience.

-It was a pivotal moment that reshaped diets, accelerated the organic movement, and also marked a return to home cooking.
+This pivotal moment reshaped diets, accelerated the organic movement, and marked a return to home cooking.

 A Plan to Safeguard King Arthur and Boost Profits

-After all, they used a natural, unprocessed method to develop their flour, whereas their competitors used harsh chemicals to speed up production and make higher profits.
+After all, they used a natural, unprocessed method to develop their flour, whereas their competitors relied on harsh chemicals to speed up production and make higher profits.

-And second, they would expand their product line and diversify their portfolio, starting with wholesale flours and later incorporating commercial baking equipment.
+And second, they would expand their product line starting with wholesale flours and later incorporating commercial baking equipment.

 John Wooden Quote